Xiaoting-Xu/PyNCBIminer/README.md

 # 1. Download

-**For windows**: Download the corresponding version of the packaged from(), users only need to unzip the package and run the.exe file directly.
+**For windows**: Download the corresponding version of the packaged from [release](), users only need to unzip the package and run the.exe file directly.

 **For macOS**:

 # 2. Running PyNCBIminer